 Basic Information on Six Senses Ninh Van Bay

 The resort is located on Ninh Van Bay on the southern side of the Hon Heo Peninsula.
 It is north of the popular beach city of Nha Trang and can only be reached by boat.

 The nearest airport is the Cam Ranh International Airport (CXR) located south of Nha Trang.
 Your paid transfer from the airport (or train station in Nha Trang) to the resort will be arranged by Six Senses after booking.
 The road transfer from Cam Ranh International Airport to the Six Senses Lounge takes approximately one hour, followed by a 20-minute boat transfer to Ninh Van Bay.

 The cost of renting a villa at Six Senses varies quite a bit due to season and villa type, but rates range from a low of about $600 per night to a high of about $2,700 per night.
-During peak season 5-night stays are required.
-Promotions are often available, check the website.
+You can check current prices here.
+During peak season 5-night stays are often required.

 If you are looking for a luxury beach resort in Nha Trang, but can’t afford the Six Senses Ninh Van Bay price tag, you might also check out their sister property, Evason Ana Mandara, in Nha Trang.
-Evanson Ana Mandara is managed by the same company and is still expensive, but a bit more affordable than the Six Senses Ninh Van Bay.
+Evanson Ana Mandara is managed by the same company and is still expensive as a 5-star luxury property, but a bit more affordable than the Six Senses Ninh Van Bay.

 Contact Information for Six Senses Ninh Van Bay?